Investigating ionising sources and the complex interstellar medium of GHZ2 at $z=12.3$: Introduction

 To summarise, the picture available so far is ambiguous, with GHZ2 showing both typical AGN features, in particular the high EW of the UV lines, and other properties perfectly in line with expectations for low-metallicity star-forming galaxies.
 Simple nebular line diagnostic diagrams are unable to distinguish between low metallicity star-formation and AGN in GHZ2, and other similar high-redshift objects \citep[e.g.,][]{Ubler2023,Juodzbalis2025}.
 The adoption of more refined spectro-photometric approaches is thus needed to disentangle AGN and star-formation.
 The analysis by \citet{ChavezOrtiz2025} based on the BEAGLE-AGN tool \citep{VidalGarcia2024} shows evidence of a significant contribution by an AGN to the UV lines of GHZ2, in particular to the extremely strong C~IV, implying the presence of a log$_{10}$(M$_{BH}$/M$_{\odot}$) $\sim$ 7.20 SMBH at its center.
-A similar conclusion has been reached by \citet{Zhu2025} that found GHZ2 is consistent with a nitrogen-enhanced AGN on the basis of improved photoionisation models.
+A similar conclusion has been reached by \citet{Zhu2025} that found GHZ2 is consistent with a nitrogen-enhanced AGN on the basis of improved photoionisation models, and by \citet{Fabian2026} that showed that the UV slope of GHZ2 is compatible with emission from a standard accretion disc.

 In this paper, we will analyse the nature of GHZ2 exploiting the final depth NIRSpec PRISM observations obtained under program GO-3073 (PI M. Castellano), in conjunction with the available MIRI and ALMA observations.
 The paper is organised as follows: in Sect.~\ref{sec:obs} we describe the data reduction and analysis process; the spectroscopic measurements are discussed in Sect.~\ref{sec:features}, while Sect.~\ref{sec:analysis} presents the results of the spectro-photometric analysis of the source properties under different assumptions on the sources of ionising radiation.
 We discuss our results in light of the current scenarios for high-ionising, N-enriched sources in Sect.~\ref{sec:discussion}, and present a summary and future prospects in Sect.~\ref{sec:summary}.
 The public release of the NIRSpec observations, and additional information on the GHZ2 spectrum are described in Appendix \ref{sec:appendix-datarelease} and Appendix \ref{sec:appendix-addinfo}, respectively.